ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Aquator/2nd Level/Boiling Strike.md

 - **Duration**:
 	- Instant.
 - **Effects**:
-	- You strike a nearby creature with scalding hot water, make a melee attack roll against a creature within range.
+	- You strike a nearby creature with scalding hot water, make a melee attack roll against a creature within range, adding your psycasting ability modifier to the result.
 This attack ignores all of a creature's EC, however AC is twice as effective at defending against this attack.
 On a hit, the creature takes 2d12 fire damage and they are knocked back 5ft.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 20 psyfocus spent above the normal cost for this psycast, the damage increases by 1d12 fire damage.